-Parrots can eat peppers.
-That’s because birds cannot taste capsaicin, regardless of where peppers are on the Scoville chart.
-Ghost peppers, habaneros, or banana peppers, and bell peppers will be tasty and filling.
+Parrots can eat peppers because birds can’t taste capsaicin, regardless of where peppers are on the Scoville chart.
+Ghost peppers, habaneros, banana peppers, and bell peppers will be tasty and filling.
 Red, yellow, green, and orange peppers can be served to parrots cooked or raw.

-By eating peppers, your parrot will experience a health boost.
-They’re low in calories but high in vitamin C, vitamin B6, iron, folate, and potassium.
+Peppers are low in calories but high in vitamin C, vitamin B6, iron, folate, and potassium.
 This ensures that your parrot benefits from improved bone health, a stronger immune system, and brighter feathers.
-Just feed peppers to parrots sparingly.

 Why Do Parrots Like Hot Peppers?